-7-8927 Thomsen, R. 351 W. 114th St, CH (apt.
-2d)
+Thomsen, R. 351 W. 114th St, CH (apt.
+2d) Time: 60 minutes

 The Monterey Apartments building is a short little structure, just two stories tall, with no doorman in sight, and open to the street.
 The sidewalk is bustling with activity, and I hear strange discordant notes of music from some place nearby that I can't quite wrap my head around.
-I walk past the maintenance guy's apartment and knock on apartment 2d, and after a long while the door creaks open, but only a few inches wide.
+I walk past the maintenance guy's apartment on the ground floor and head upstairs to apartment 2d.
+After a long while the door creaks open, but only a few inches wide.